 As you move forward with design, you may want to choose an overarching visual theme or metaphor that relates to your story.
 It may also be influenced by the format you choose.

 This is an opportunity to get as creative as you like.
 However, if you have an established brand visual language, it should be consistent with the other pieces you create.
+Try these tips to apply your visual language to your annual report, and if you don’t have brand guidelines, here’s a checklist of everything to include in your visual language.

 Example: We designed the Pacific Life 2015 Annual Report around an aquatic theme.
-It helped present the brand as a living, breathing, energetic entity to remind the audience that Pacific Life is more than a life insurance company.
+It helped present the brand as a living, breathing, energetic entity to remind the reader that Pacific Life is more than a life insurance company.

 6) Introduce Interactivity